supposedly/nutshell/README.md

 symmetry type specified overall.)

 ## Non-table-related changes
-- The preferred file extension is `.ruel`, both a holdover from when this project was named `rueltabel` and a simple-but-still-recognizable variant of "rule" to distinguish nutshell files from standard `.rule` files.
+- The preferred file extension is `.ruel`, both a holdover from when this project was named `rueltabel` and a simple-but-recognizable variant of "rule" to distinguish nutshell files from standard `.rule` files.
 This obviously isn't enforced anywhere, however, and might be subject to change as well.
 - Comments in every segment (barring `@NUTSHELL`, where everything after the first word is a comment) start with `#` and stretch to the end of a line.